Salt × AI · differential edge

 • Module names.
 AI invents modules that sound right but don't exist in your Salt version.

 • Runtime state.
-AI doesn't know what's actually installed on your minion.
-It guesses.
+AI doesn't know what's installed on your minion, so it guesses.

 • Anything pre-2022.
 Trained on docs that include patterns Salt removed years ago.